sudeeprp/default-coding/modeling-needs-lifecycle.md

 Regulation | Context | Specification
 ---|---|---
-Data Privacy in car entertainment systems | ? | ?
+Data Privacy in car entertainment systems | Privacy: Service, Used-car sale, Branding/reputation, Usability | No uploads, add warning in manual
-Medical images during treatment | ? | ?
+Display of Medical images during treatment | Treatment in Op.theater, GDPR, patient's assets/contracts | Primary ident, Secondary
-Salary data in HR workplace | ? | ?
-Face-recognition to count visits | ? | ?
+Salary data in HR workplace | Privacy in office / ... confidentiality | Screensaver, polarizing sheet, timeout screen-lock Face-recognition to count visits | Like CCTV | Like CCTV

 ## Recognizing the solution-scope

-Any Product Quality will have dependency on the environment or the user.
+Any Product Quality will be influenced by the environment.

-> Clarify product responsibility vs user's responsibility.

-`Exercise: Call the out-of-scope items from the` [customer context](modeling-needed-capabilities.md)
+> Watch the system-boundary.